 Principles of Appropriations Law Training

-We have two classes scheduled at GAO in fiscal year 2013:
+We have two Open Enrollment (for non-GAO federal participants) classes scheduled at GAO in fiscal year 2015:

 These classes are held primarily for GAO employees; however, we allot about 10 - 15 slots per class for non-GAO federal participants.